 That said, we won’t always be parents of small children, and in the future, they too may want to travel the world; to experience other cultures and places and to have an education in what’s beyond their existence on a day to day level.
 Or, quite frankly they’d rather be seen dead than go on holiday with you.
 Either way, life will go on and there will be new chapters.
 Travel isn’t over, it may just be on pause for a while.
 So with that in mind, I thought I’d lock down my travel bucket list…

 I can’t really believe that I have never been to the United States.
 I’ve been far and wide, holidayed in Cuba, Mauritius, Kenya, Costa Rica, South Africa to name a few, but never been to the U S of A. I’m not entirely sure why…circumstance?
 Preference?
 But with so many parts of it I’d love to visit (the Southern States, Route 66, New York!, The Florida Keys) it’s definitely at the top of my ‘one day’ list.
+There are so many great USA tours, it’s really difficult to choose what to see first.
 I have this vision of an amazing weekend in New York, in Central Park in the snow, visiting an underground jazz club, and drinking coffee in the middle of the night.
 Too many movies perhaps?
 I’d love to find out if my dream matched reality.

 Another biggy, and one that perhaps should have been seized in my early twenties, there is still a huge part of me that would love to visit Australia.
 I have friends who emigrated there a decade ago, and it’s always been a dream to visit their family in their home, and perhaps check out the Great Barrier Reef, and some of the amazing sights of Oz whilst I’m there.
 The sunshine is a big draw, the sharks and spiders not so much, but it’s definitely high up there on my list of places I’d love to go.
 The biggest regret is that I left it too late to meet Steve Irwin. #Hero